 I've shared with you a whole roasted chicken recipe before that uses herbed butter under the skin to make the skin crispy and delightful.
 It really is quite delicious, but that doesn't make the cut for the "everyday" meal.
 Even though it's certainly not hard, most of the time I want something with a little less mess and hands on time.

-This chicken in the crockpot is perfect because you just throw it in the crockpot, shake on a little seasoning, and turn it on.
+This chicken in the slow cooker is perfect because you just throw it in the slow cooker, shake on a little seasoning, and turn it on.
 Bada Bing Bada Boom.
-You’re done!
+You're done!
 As it cooks, delicious drippings and broth will gather in the pot that will easily turn into a simple gravy after adding a little thickening at the end.
+If you want the skin to get crispy, put the chicken under the broiler for a few minutes to crisp the skin.

 I hope you enjoy this hassle-free home cooked meal as a regular rotation in your home.